olsner/synsedizer/README.md

     ./synsedizer samples/twinkle.txt | tr -d '\n' | aplay -f U8
     ./synsedizer samples/scale.txt | tr -d '\n' | aplay -f U8

+To demonstrate polyphony, there's also a version of Bad Apple (made for 16kHz sample rate):

+    ./synsedizer samples/bad-apple-16k.txt | tr -d '\n' | aplay -f U8 -r 16000

-Using too much polyphony may make the synth slower than real time, but it's always possible to pipe the output to a file ahead of time and play it with `aplay` afterwards.
+Using too much polyphony or a too high sample rate may make synsedizer slower than real time, but you can also pipe the output to a file ahead of time and play it with `aplay` afterwards.

 ## Command language